historiesofthefuture/historiesofthefuture/essays/mccray/cryonics.md

 that accompanied Bedford’s passing in morbid detail.[^1] After he was pronounced dead, an anti-coagulant drug was injected into him while a mechanical heart maintained blood flow.
 Other chemicals followed.
-After six hours, his body, now wrapped in aluminum foil, (FIGURE 1) was placed in dry ice before members of the Cryonics Society of California transferred it to a “cryo-capsule” – a giant dewar filled with liquid nitrogen fabricated by a Phoenix-based wig-maker – for transfer to
+After six hours, his body, now wrapped in aluminum foil, was placed in dry ice before members of the Cryonics Society of California transferred it to a “cryo-capsule” – a giant dewar filled with liquid nitrogen fabricated by a Phoenix-based wig-maker – for transfer to